mustakrakishe/kztv/README.md

 - CSA - Devices:
     - identification code is including into the round brackets;
     - fixed codes cell owerflowing by increasing it's width;
+    - added prompts for inventory and identification codes;

 ### 1.0.3
 - CSA - Devices: Add, update and cancel_update functions works faster.